d-hoffi/RaspiBolt/c-lightning.md

 ## Run c-lightning

-As "admin" user, we first start c-lightning manually to check if everything works fine.
+As "admin" user, we first add him to "cl" group and than start c-lightning manually to check if everything works fine.

 ```sh
 $ lightningd --conf=/data/lightningd/config